Want to get your boots on and head into the outdoors but don’t know where to start? This guide to hiking for beginners has all the info you’ll need!

-9. How to stay green and respectful on the trail
+9. How to stay green and trail etiquette

-Firstly and most obviously don’t litter!
+Firstly, and most importantly, leave no trace!
 This also counts for biodegradable products, take a bag to carry your rubbish which you can tie on to your rucksack.
 Make sure to leave no trace!

 Secondly, stick to the hiking trail!
 Coming away from the path causes unnecessarily trampling of wildlife and vegetation which really adds up in more popular areas.

 Thirdly, don’t approach or disrupt animals!
 This tip is for your safety as well as theirs, wild animals however small can be dangerous when threatened.